Defending Class C North champ Dexter has new look with three freshman starters

 Juniors Addyson Herrick, Danielle Cummings and Kaylee Deering are among those who will provide depth off the bench.

-“We’ve had really good defensive players in the past,” said Webber.
+“We’ve had really good defensive players in the past,” Webber said.
 “My sister played a really big part on defense.
-We have to fill those spots as well as (Peach’s) offense.
+We have to fill those spots as well as [Peach’s] offense.
 I think our shooters with Peyton and Avery and all the other ones will fill in for Megan’s shooting.
 I think they will definitely fill in for the seniors we lost last year.”

 Follow BDN Maine Sports on Facebook for the latest in Maine high school and college sports.